Equilibria in Network Constrained Markets with System Operator: A case study

-In the real market, both producers and consumers participate in the auction.
-Anyway, in order to apply our model, we assume that only producers are players in the game and we estimate the demand based on consumers' bids.
-More precisely, we consider affine inverse demand functions $\price_j(z_j)=\alpha_j-\beta_j z_j$ for all markets $1 \le j \le m$ (measured in \euro/MWh) and quadratic cost functions $\cost_i(q_i)=\gamma_i q_i +\theta_i q_i^2$ for all producers $1 \le i \le n$ (measured in \euro).
-We set the market maker utility $w$ equal to the Walrasian welfare in \eqref{Walrasian}.
+In the real market, both producers and consumers participate in the auction, \tcb{submitting quantity/price pairs of bids.} \tcb{However}, in order to apply our \tcb{game-theoretic} model, we assume that \tcb{the only strategic players are the producers and the \tcb{system operator}, while demand is treated as non-strategic and is estimated from consumers’ bids.} More precisely, we consider affine inverse demand functions $\price_j(z_j)=\alpha_j-\beta_j z_j$ for all markets $1 \le j \le m$ (measured in \euro/MWh). \tcb{Producers are assumed to compete only in quantities and to exhibit quadratic cost functions of the form $\cost_i(q_i)=\gamma_i q_i +\costpar_i q_i^2$ for all producers $1 \le i \le n$ (measured in \euro).} We set the \tcb{system operator} utility $w$ equal to the Walrasian welfare as in \eqref{Walrasian}\tcb{, which should be interpreted as a continuous approximation of the bid-based surplus maximization problem solved by the Italian energy market manager, who jointly accepts supply and demand bids in merit order subject to network constraints. }

 The value of the parameters has been tuned to fit the real data following similar ideas as in \cite{angelini2023game, vanelli2024game}.
 The demand parameters in each zone, that is, $\alpha_j, \beta_j$ for $j$ in $\mc M$, have been estimated in the following way.
 Starting from all the submitted bids and their merit order, we estimate the demand curve in each zone.
 We then estimate the demand parameters through a standard linear regression.
 The resulting set of intercepts are presented in Table \ref{tab:cs}.
 We remark that most of the production takes place in the North (see node 5).

-The estimation of the costs parameters $\gamma_i$ and $\theta_i$ for each producer $i$ in $\mc N$ is more challenging.
+The estimation of the costs parameters $\gamma_i$ and $\costpar_i$ for each producer $i$ in $\mc N$ is more challenging.
 The parameter $\gamma_i$ represents the minimum price at which it is strategically convenient for firm $i$ to bid a nonzero quantity to the market.
 Consequently, we considered the minimum offered marginal price for each production unit, scaled by a factor of $0.99$ in case the bid was not truthful.
-The parameter $\theta_i$, instead, was used to incorporate the capacity limits of each producer.
-More precisely, starting from $\cost'_i(q_i)=\gamma_i +2\theta_i q_i$, we derive the formula
+The parameter $\costpar_i$, instead, was used to incorporate the capacity limits of each producer.
+More precisely, starting from $\cost'_i(q_i)=\gamma_i +2\costpar_i q_i$, we derive the formula